-Make them ‘work’ for a nice snack.
+Make them 'work' for a nice snack.
 Chicken owners can make them hanging cabbages or cabbage pinatas.
-It’ll give them a workout while challenging them for a tasty snack.
+It'll give them a workout while challenging them to a tasty snack.
 Just make sure you hang the cabbage low enough so they can reach it.
 Cabbage pinatas can be an excellent DIY project to do with your kids.

 When you don't have the time to make or are not into the DIY route, there are plenty of entertainment sets that can be purchased online, like chicken swings, ladders, shredder toys, treat balls, and much more; so go nuts!

 When hens get stressed out, the first thing they'll do is stop laying eggs.
 So this can be your first clue to try and resolve this chicken health problem.
 When stress levels remain high, chickens will stop eating and lose feathers.
 But how can you prevent your chickens from feeling stressed?
 It would be best if you considered many things, like predator-proofing your chicken run or no loud noises near the chicken coop.